Background evidence

 What we found:

 From identifying these sources of information, we synthesised the common themes across the literature.
 Our literature review found that most patients and families valued being involved; however, it was important that investigations were flexible and sensitive to both clinical and emotional aspects of care to avoid compounding harm.
 This included the following: early active listening with empathy for trauma, sincere and timely apology, fostering trust and transparency, making realistic timelines clear, and establishing effective non-adversarial communication.
 Most staff perceived that patient and family involvement could improve investigation quality, promote an open culture, and help ensure future safety.
 However, it was made difficult when multidisciplinary input was absent, workload and staff turnover were high, training and support needs were unmet, and fears surrounded litigation.
 Potential solutions included enhancing the clarity of roles and responsibilities, adequately training staff, and providing long and short-term support to stakeholders.
 Our review provides insights to ensure patient and family involvement in serious incident investigations considers both clinical and emotional aspects of care, is meaningful for all key stakeholders, and avoids compounding harm.
 However, significant gaps in the literature remain.
-You can access the review here.
+You can access the paper relating to the literature review here.

 Stage 2: Interviews and Synthesis of Findings